BrainBaseNo/brainbase-blog/README.md

 _This blog is based on a a starter template [gatsby-starter-default] https://github.com/gatsbyjs/gatsby-starter-default_

-## Writing blogg post
+## Writing a blog post

 Step-by-step guide:
 1. Go to `/blog`
-2. Create a folder with a descriptive name like this: `first-blog-post` this will be the url path to the blog post.
+2. Create a folder with a descriptive name like this: `first-blog-post` this will be the URL path to the blog post.
-3. Inside of the created folder create a file called `index.md` with the layout:
+3. Inside of the created folder create a file called `index.md`.
+If you have any local images add them to this folder as well.

+### index.md layout
 ```
     ---
     title: First Blog Post